metabase/metabase/docs/questions/query-builder/expressions/offset.md

 # Offset

-The `Offset` function returns the value of an expression in a different row.
+The `Offset` function returns the value of an expression in a different row. `Offset` can only be used in the query builder's Summarize step (you cannot use `Offset` to create a custom column).

 Syntax: `Offset(expression, rowOffset)`